 Overview of Mouth, Nose, and Throat Cancers

 Cancers of the mouth, nose, and throat develop in almost 60,000 people in the United States each year.
-These cancers are more common among men, but the percentage of affected women is rising because smoking has increased among women.
+These cancers are more common among men, but the number of affected women is rising because smoking has increased among women.
 Most affected people are between the ages of 50 and 70.
 However, these cancers are occurring more often in younger people.

 Often, cancers of the mouth, nose, and throat are considered together by doctors because of certain similarities.
 Among the similarities are the type of cancer and the causes.
-More than 90% of cancers of the mouth, nose, and throat are squamous cell carcinomas (see Overview of Cancer : Types of Cancer).
-Most people who have cancers of the nose and throat use tobacco, drink alcohol, or both.
-Another cause of some types of mouth, nose, and throat cancer is viral infection.
-The human papillomavirus (HPV) can cause cancer of the mouth and throat, and the Epstein-Barr virus can cause nasopharyngeal cancer.
+More than 90% of cancers of the mouth, nose, and throat are squamous cell carcinomas, which means the cancer develops in the squamous cells that line the inside of the mouth, nose, or throat.
+Most people who have mouth, nose, or throat cancers use tobacco, drink alcohol, or both.
+Another cause of some types of these cancers is viral infection.
+The human papillomavirus (HPV) can cause mouth and throat cancer, and the Epstein-Barr virus can cause nasopharyngeal cancer.

-The diagnosis is made by examining a sample of tissue from the suspected cancer.
-Doctors may insert a needle to get a small amount of tissue or cut out a small piece using a scalpel.
+Some cancers inside the mouth do not cause symptoms at first but can be seen or felt by a doctor or dentist during a routine mouth examination.
+If a person has symptoms, the doctor can use a flexible viewing tube, called an endoscope, to examine the deeper regions in the mouth, nose, and throat.
+The diagnosis is made by examining a sample of tissue, called a biopsy, from the suspected cancer.
+Doctors insert a needle into the growth to get a small amount of tissue or cut out a small piece using a scalpel.

 * This is the Consumer Version. *